sopherapps/pydantic-redis/docs/tutorials/synchronous/insert.md

 To add many records to the redis instance, pass a list of that model's instances as first argument to the model's `insert` method.

+!!! info
     Adding many records at once is more performant than adding one record at a time repeatedly because less network requests are made in the former.

 ```Python hl_lines="24-29"
 {!../docs_src/tutorials/synchronous/insert.py!}